Exceptional collections on isotropic Grassmannians: Exceptional blocks

-the objects of the right dual collection.
+the objects of the right dual collection (as this formula indicates, $\CE_\SB^\lambda$ does not depend on a choice of the total ordering).
 Further on we will frequently drop the index $\SB$ in the notation $\CE^\lambda_\SB$ if it is clear which block $\SB$ is considered.

-By definition the objects $\CE^\lambda$ are exceptional in the equivariant derived category.
+By definition, the objects $\CE^\lambda$ are exceptional in the derived category of equivariant sheaves.
 Our goal now is to show that the objects $\Forget(\CE^\lambda)$ in the usual derived category $\D(X)$ are also exceptional and moreover form a full exceptional collection in $\D_\SB(X)$.

 First of all, recall that the standard property of the right dual exceptional collections gives

 (see e.g.~\cite{B}).
 Also, it follows from the construction of the dual collection that the subcategories both in $\D^\BG(X)$ and $\D(X)$ generated by objects $\CE^\mu$ and $\CU^\mu$ coincide: